tomtheunissen/PlaneFrame/README.md

 ## Filtering

-Only large airline traffic is shown, decided by two independent signals.
+Only large airline traffic is shown, decided by three independent signals.

 **Callsign against registration.** Private aircraft transmit their registration as the callsign, so a match between the two is strong evidence this is not an airline flight.
 Where no registration is reported, an operator code list decides instead.

 **Emitter category.** The ADS-B category field reports a mass class.
 Anything outside A2 to A5 is dropped, which excludes light aircraft,